A Children's Murder Mystery Party

 The invitations need to be sent out in good time, to give both parents and children a chance to think about the character, as well as what clothes to wear.
 Some additional suggestions for parents and children to help can be found here - I included a copy of this in with each invitation.

-It's quite important to know exactly who is, and who is not, able to attend the party, since I found it to be necessary to adjust the plot to accommodate missing guests.
+It's quite important to know exactly who is, and who is not, able to attend the party, since I found it to be necessary to adjust the plot and character list to accommodate missing guests.

 Apparently, the invitations themselves caused quite a stir at school.
 Some of the kids started referring to each other by their party character names!